blokks/legacy-docs/src/content/create-templates/bem.md

 url = "https://github.com/kezzbracey/postcss-bem"
 +++

-Now that you’re familiar with [the structure of the schedule]({{< relref "basic-structure.md" >}}) we can have a look at the clasnames of its elements.
-Blokks uses a simple naming convention thought up by the guys at [Yandex](https://tech.yandex.com/bem/) called *Block, Element, Modifier*, or simply *BEM*.
+Now that you’re familiar with the [structure of the timetable embed]({{< relref "basic-structure.md" >}}), we can have a look at the class names of its elements.
+Blokks uses a simple naming convention, invented by the guys at [Yandex](https://tech.yandex.com/bem/) called *Block, Element, Modifier*, or simply *BEM*.

 BEM provides a way to arrange your CSS classes into modules or components.
-Basically it follows this pattern:
+Basically, it follows this pattern:

 ```css
   /* Represents the higher level of an abstraction or component. */